alex-bellon/wikipedia/README.md

 - [Baseball metaphors for sex](https://en.wikipedia.org/wiki/Baseball_metaphors_for_sex) - In American slang, baseball metaphors for sex are often used as euphemisms for the degree of physical intimacy achieved in sexual encounters or relationships.
 - [BBC Redux](https://en.wikipedia.org/wiki/BBC_Redux) - a BBC Research & Development system that digitally records television and radio output in the United Kingdom produced by the British Broadcasting Corporation.
 It has been operating since 2007 and contains several petabytes of recordings and subtitle data.
 - [Bogus pipeline](https://en.wikipedia.org/wiki/Bogus_pipeline) - a fake polygraph used to get participants to truthfully respond to emotional/affective questions in survey.
 It is a technique used by social psychologists to reduce false answers when attempting to collect self-report data.
 As an example, social desirability is a common reason for warped survey results.
+- [Bus bunching](https://en.wikipedia.org/wiki/Bus_bunching) refers to a group of two or more transit vehicles (such as buses or trains), running along the same route, which were scheduled to be evenly spaced, but instead run in the same place at the same time.
 - [Cold Reading](https://en.wikipedia.org/wiki/Cold_reading) - a set of techniques used by mentalists, psychics, fortune-tellers, mediums, illusionists (readers), and scam artists to imply that the reader knows much more about the person than the reader actually does.
 - [Curse of the Colonel](https://en.wikipedia.org/wiki/Curse_of_the_Colonel) - an urban legend regarding a reputed curse placed on the Japanese Kansai-based Hanshin Tigers baseball team by deceased KFC founder and mascot Colonel Harland Sanders.
 - [Disambiguation (disambiguation)](https://en.wikipedia.org/wiki/Disambiguation_(disambiguation))